 Destination and Product Promotion

-Over a period of nearly 15 years, the Firefly blog has become the premier online reference guide for destinations and attractions in the Eastern Cape and beyond.
-With 25 years of tourism and destination marketing experience, involvement with various destination marketing associations, and a wide network, we are ideally equipped to assist marketing associations and individual products to promote their destination successfully.
+Over a period of nearly 16 years, the Firefly blog and social media channels have become the premier online reference guide for destinations and attractions in the Eastern Cape and beyond.
+With 27 years of tourism and destination marketing experience, involvement with various destination marketing associations, and a wide network, we are ideally equipped to assist marketing associations and individual products to promote their destination successfully.
 This ties in perfectly with our own generic destination promotion, suggested itineraries, and very popular monthly Travel Info Mailer.
 Rather than having individual lines in the water, chum the water to attract more fish.

 Tourism and Events